-You can now add ‘sub rules’ to your Contract Manipulation rules.
+You can now add ‘sub-rules’ to your Contract Manipulation rules.

-We will just go over the specifics of the options of contract manipulation and how to use this alongside sub rules.
+We will go over the specifics of the options of contract manipulation and how to use this alongside sub rules.

 Stop Further Rules